Skip to content

 Metals, polymers, and ceramics are ubiquitous throughout the various dental disciplines.
 Providing a high quality of oral healthcare requires basic understanding of the physical response of these materials.
 To stay informed and exploit contemporary and emerging insights, dental professionals must stay current with the biomaterials literature.
 The purpose of this course is to gain experience in the critical reading and evaluation of the biomaterials literature.
 Students will learn basic biomechanical and biomaterial concepts and research techniques, while practicing critical evaluations of the dental literature using selected publications relevant to dentistry and research methodology.
 After completion of this course, a student should be able to successfully evaluate scientific investigations of dental materials and translate this knowledge to their clinical training with the ultimate goal of improving patient treatment and care.
 [Course Director: Dr. Antheunis Versluis; MDS Credit Hours: 1; Offered: Fall]

 This course presents a detailed review of anatomic structures fundamental to dental specialty training.
 It stresses functional (rather than architectural) relationships as they relate to growth, development, and clinical treatment.
 Participants review standard texts of anatomy, radiology, and other professional literature in order to support specialty-specific questions/topics.
-Instructor will guide discussion, add information, and present illustrative clinical case(s), sample corollaries, and questions.
-Representatives from each dental specialty will present topical cases complete with literature citations, clinical correlates, and imagery [Course Director: TBD; MDS Credit Hours: 1; Offered: Fall]
+The instructor will guide the discussion, add information, and present illustrative clinical case(s), sample corollaries, and questions.
+Representatives from each dental specialty will present topical cases complete with literature citations, clinical correlates, and imagery [Course Director: Dr. Jack Wilson; MDS Credit Hours: 1; Offered: Fall]

 PDSC 826 – Dental Science Core: Advanced Dental Applied Pharmacology